wangquestion/INFO550_HW4/README.md

 __Aim 3__ Draw a stacked barplot to compared the dominant species of pollen measure by two device in pollen peak weeks in 2020

 ### Restore Package Environment
-To restore the package environment for the present study, you may run the __R__ session from the root directory where the renv will automatically be active.
-If you need to run the R scrits respectively in some other place, you may use _renv::activate('path/to/renv')_ to activate the needed package from the given renv folder.
+To restore the package environment for the present study, you may open R in the root directoyr.
+Then run _renv::restore()_ to synchronize pacakge library

 ### How to make Report
 __Aim 1__ You may execute 'make Reassign' in bash.
 The datasets with new names will be stored in 'processed_data'